fenago/Grokking-Deep-Learning/Lab_9.md

 according to the meaning of the sentence, such that given a sentence, we can use the vector to find sentences with a similar meaning.
 More specifically, these sentence embeddings should care about the order of words.
 Previously, we tried summing word embeddings.
-But this meant “Red Sox defeat Yankees” had an identical vector to the sentence “Yankees defeat Red Sox,” despite the fact that these two sentences have opposite meanings.
+But this meant "Red Sox defeat Yankees" had an identical vector to the sentence "Yankees defeat Red Sox," despite the fact that these two sentences have opposite meanings.
 Instead, we want to form sentence embeddings where these two sentences generate different embeddings (yet still cluster in a meaningful way).
 The theory is that if we use the identity-matrix way of creating sentence embeddings,